 The Importance of Visiting Aging Loved OnesAssisted Living, Independent Living Communities | September 25, 2014

-Moving an aging loved one into an assisted living facility represents a huge life change for all those involved.
+Moving an aging loved one into an assisted living community represents a huge life change for all those involved.
 While it will give you peace of mind to know that your loved ones will be safe and well cared for in their new home, they will undoubtedly go through an adjustment period.
 They will be meeting new people, adapting to a new routine and getting used to a new living space.

 Even after your loved one is settled in their new environment, it’s important to remember that scheduling routine visits is vital.
-Staying social is one of the most important things seniors can do to improve their quality of life, and a simple visit from family members helps ward off that feeling of isolation some seniors suffer.
+Staying social is one of the most important things seniors can do to improve their quality of life, and a simple visit from family members helps ward off that feeling of isolation some seniors experience.

 Visiting leads to a variety of benefits for emotional and physical health.